hyoshioka0128/Reactors/workshop-resources/emerging-tech/Blockchain_2/building_better_smart_contracts/introduction-to-oracles.md

 ## Main Challenges

 - We should be able to trust data from oracles but that requires we trust oracles, but can we actually?
 This is a question that is often asked.
-- Due to the complexity of operations need to verify or get multiple results for additional validity it’s frequently quite costly to use a oracle in production
+- Due to the complexity of operations need to verify or get multiple results for additional validity it’s frequently quite costly to use an oracle in production
 - Increased risks of centralization and attack surface (Blockchain <> Oracles <> Other APIs)

 ## Current Oracle Solutions